saulgray/nemioDev/pages/02.nanowallet/01.download-and-open/docs.en.md

 Download the NanoWallet from [nem.io](https://www.nem.io/install.html).
 Extract the zip file and double-click "start.html"

-**Do not use Microsoft Edge browser, it can result in the loss of your wallet.
+**Please do not use Microsoft Edge browser, it can result in the loss of your wallet.
 We recommend Google Chrome or Firefox.**